Anvinalias/ROCKPAPERSCISSORS-P03/README.md

 2. Create a function, for the user to pick a choice.
 3. Input the user choice in the console.
 4. Check inputted choice against computer choice.
 5. If user win, display eg: "You won!
-Rock beats scissors".
+Rock beats SCISSORSs".
 6. If computer win, display eg: "You lose!
 Paper beats rock".

 You can see the result <a href="#">here</a>.